electron/electronjs.org-old/CONTRIBUTING.md

 ### Translations

-Electron's API documentation, tutorials, and website content are translated into other Languages on a third-party site called Crowdin.
+Electron's API documentation, tutorials, and website content are translated into other languages on a third-party site called Crowdin.
 Crowdin is a free and open tool, and  anyone is welcome to join in the translation process.
 You can create an account easily and quickly by logging in with your GitHub account.